 On a daily routine, big data is needed to share or transport through and to Exchange Server organizations.
-With this growing data flow demand, an Exchange user seeks increase in the messages maximum size limit for sending and receiving.
+With this growing data flow demand, an Exchange user or administrator seeks increase in the messages maximum size limit for sending and receiving purposes.
 It is a common query among the Exchange users and we have taken up the responsibility for it.
-Here, we will provide you some manual ways to increase message size limit in Exchange 2013, one of the most widely used Exchange Server nowadays.
+Here, we will provide you some manual ways to increase message size limit in Exchange 2013, one of the most widely used Exchange Server version nowadays.

 Note: Some Exchange Server messages such as system messages, quarantined messages, Delivery Status Notification messages, journal report messages and agent-generated messages are completely exempted for the size limits.